草莓影视

 Infections

-Abnormal plasma cells cannot protect your body from infections.
-As mentioned before, normal plasma cells make antibodies that attack germs.
-In multiple myeloma, the myeloma cells crowd out the normal plasma cells, so that antibodies to fight the infection can’t be made.
+Abnormal plasma cells can’t protect your body from infections.
+Normal plasma cells make antibodies that attack germs.
+But in multiple myeloma, the myeloma cells crowd out the normal plasma cells, so antibodies that fight infections can’t be made.

 Kidney problems

-The antibod?y made by myeloma cells can harm the kidneys, leading to kidney damage or even kidney failure.
+The antibodies made by myeloma cells can harm your kidneys, leading to kidney damage or even kidney failure.

 Other plasma cell disorders